 - However, that only happens if the advertising strategy adheres to the basic rules and standards of advertising.
 It’s also important to have knowledge of what processes are needed to see the most success on Amazon specifically.

 The third point here is the key reason why many people may be struggling with Amazon advertising.
 Opportunity for growth is out there in all major product categories, but some sellers may be going about this incorrectly.
-This is why it’s important to not only stay up to date on all things Amazon, but to use tools that automate these endeavors.
+This is why it’s important to stay up to date on all things Amazon and use automation tools.
 This is where Teikametrics comes in.

 Teikametrics Flywheel is a Retail Optimization Platform (ROP) that applies machine learning and data science to help maximize profits from Amazon advertising.
 We accomplish this with a three-pronged approach: providing context with business metrics, showcasing profitability at a product level, and using the world’s most sophisticated Amazon advertising algorithm to automate keyword bidding and optimize campaigns.